Skip to content

 What continues

-Commercial activity continues normally in Brussels.
-Shopkeepers carry on their activities within the existing regulatory framework.
+Commercial activity continues as normal in Brussels.
+Traders operate within existing regulations.

 • Existing permits and authorisations

-Commercial permits and authorisations issued before June 2024 remain valid.
-Renewal applications within the framework of day-to-day management continue to be processed.
+Commercial permits and authorisations issued before 2026 remain valid.
+Renewal requests in the routine management framework continue to be processed.

 Impact indicators